• Skip to primary navigation

 Competition Information & Application

-There can be aspects of the solution that have user interfaces, software or apps, or focus on the user experience to participate in the sport, but there must be a physical product at the core of the design solution.
+There can be aspects of the solution that have user interfaces, software or apps, or focus on the user experience, but there must be a physical product at the core of the design solution.

 Students determine the level of “finish” of their conceptual entry.
 A prototype is not required for submission.
 Two-dimensional visualization, images of prototypes, or a combination are acceptable and encouraged.